google/WebFundamentals/src/content/en/updates/2018/04/loading-wasm.md

 second.

 Almost every operation in the modified snippet is now asynchronous, as the use of `await` makes clear.
-The only exception is `new WebAssembly.Instance(module)`.
-For consistency, we can use the asynchronous `WebAssembly.instantiate(module)`.
+The only exception is `new WebAssembly.Instance(module)`, which has the same 4 KB buffer size restriction in Chrome.
+For consistency and for the sake of [keeping the main thread free](https://twitter.com/mathias/status/978549917332500480), we can use the asynchronous `WebAssembly.instantiate(module)`.

 ```js
 (async () => {